jobyjoseph/Notes/TypeScript/README.md

     y: number;
 }
 ```
 Type alias can be reused.
+It can be exported.

 ## References
 - [The TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html)